 This is an on-going programme of support for students, providing them with a range of equipment, training opportunities and resources to help them achieve.
 It may also include essential support for getting to and from school (eg. bus passes).
 The money is also being spent on activities such as music, sport and Self-Esteem workshops to encourage students to make the most of school life, harness new skills and enjoy new experiences.

-Examples this year include team building days for students, Summer School, a Cookery Club, Literacy Workshop, places for students on trips who would otherwise not be able to attend, revision materials and a Maths residential trip in Derbyshire for Year 11 PP students.
+Examples this year include team building days for students, Summer School, a Cookery Club, Literacy Workshop, places for students on trips who would otherwise not be able to attend, revision materials and workshops from Mad 4 Life on how to be successful in exams for Year 11 PP students.